(808) 335-0296 Office

 Building homes.
 Building community.
 Building `ohana.

 Kaua‘i Habitat for Humanity also operates ReStore®, which sells new and used discounted building and construction materials, home improvement items, gently used furniture, appliances, and household goods to raise money for the affiliate.
-Proceeds from ReStore® support Kaua‘i Habitat for Humanity’s mission to build decent, affordable housing.
+Proceeds from ReStore® support Kaua‘i Habitat for Humanity’s mission to build safe, decent, and affordable housing.

 Habitat for Humanity International and its affiliated organizations will not proselytize.
 Nor will Habitat for Humanity work with entities or individuals who insist on proselytizing as part of their work with Habitat for Humanity.
 This means that Habitat for Humanity will not offer assistance on the expressed or implied condition that people must adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversion to a particular faith.